-Professor Williams begins by claiming that, even setting aside the justification clause, 5 the Second Amendment's operative clause -- "the right of the people to keep and bear arms shall not be abridged" -- doesn't recognize a right of individual persons.
-Rather, he argues, it protects only "the right of the Body of the People," "the people considered as a unified, homogeneous, organic, collective body devoted to the common good."
+Professor Williams begins by claiming that, even setting aside the justification clause, 5 the Second Amendment's operative clause -- "the right of the people to keep and bear arms shall not be abridged" -- doesn't confer a right on individual persons.
+Rather, he argues, it protects only "the right of 'the Body of the People, " "the people considered as a unified, homogeneous, organic, collective body devoted to the Common Good."
 And "[b]ecause we no longer have a Body of the People, . . . the amendment simply cannot mean what once it meant."
 6